NASA's water-hunting Viper lunar rover books a ride to the moon with the company Astrobotic

-NASA's Viper lunar rover now has a ticket to the moon for 2023.
-The space agency announced on Thursday it has selected Pittsburgh-based Astrobotic for a $199.5 million contract to deliver the rover to the south pole of our lunar neighbor.
+NASA's Viper lunar rover has a ticket to the moon for 2023.
+The space agency announced Thursday it's selected Pittsburgh-based Astrobotic for a $199.5 million contract to deliver the rover to the south pole of our lunar neighbor.

 The Volatiles Investigating Polar Exploration Rover (Viper) is a four-wheeled vehicle designed to seek out water ice and sample the lunar soil.